Topic: DMD0358

 Note: the 'IP Address' format selection in a Data View can be used to see the IP Address stored in the DWord location in the traditional dot-decimal notation (000.000.000.000).

 TCP Port Number is the port number of the EtherNet/IP Server (Slave) to send the message to.
 The default value of 44818 is typically the correct port number for EtherNet/IP protocol.
 This can be any constant value between 0 and 65535, or any readable numeric location containing a value in that range.
+If the Device is an EtherNet/IP Implicit Adapter, the Port Number from the selected device is used and cannot be set in the instruction.

 Path specifies the parameters for the request.
 The specific values needed for the fields will be provided by the manufacturer of the EtherNet/IP server that you are talking to.